kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 April 27: Version 6.25: Made Combo Damage panel transparent.
 Now displays Silent Force re-pick in Combo Recipe and in framebar.
 Added an option to make Combo Recipe panel display with a transparent background - the option is inside the Combo Recipe panel's gear button.
 Added pushbox width and height display to Box Extents panel.
 - 2025 April 27: Version 6.26: Register Silent Force re-pick when it's done as soon as the knife is able to be picked up.
 - 2025 April 28: Version 6.27: Made the text outline be of higher quality in the Combo Recipe panel when it's in transparent background mode and in the Combo Damage panel.
+- 2025 ??? ??: Version 6.28:
+  1) Modified how hitboxes display for rotated projectiles.
+In particular, there was an inconsistency spotted with Ky's Aerial H Stun Edge hitbox: it was horizontal, while in reality it is vertical.
+  2) Made framebar's "# frames selected" text outline be of higher quality.
+  3) Fixed framebar displaying getting hit on the pre-landing frame while recovering from an air normal as getting hit during landing recovery, even though the air normal had no landing recovery attached to it - now that frame will display as getting hit during regular recovery.
+  4) Fixed the frame when you get grabbed showing throw invulnerability - which contradicts the fact that you got grabbed on that frame.
+Also, certain throws like Ky's ground throw were not showing the one being thrown as strike invulnerable all the way through the animation, leading to a potential confusion that it might be possible to hit them with projectiles during that period.
+This is now fixed, and strike invulnerability will be shown on more frames of opponents who are getting thrown.
+  5) Moves like I-No ground Horizontal Chemical Love, which start on the ground, will now display "airborne" invul in the framebar and the main UI panel's "Invul" field.
+Previously they were not doing so because they became airborne on frame 1 of the move.
+Moves that originated in the air, except Roman Cancel, will not show "airborne" invul, and will instead continue to show landing recovery frames when they become grounded.
+Roman Cancel airborne and ground animations are indistinguishable and RC does not show landing recovery, so instead RC will now display "airborne" invul on the framebar whenever it is airborne (i.e. not ground throwable).
+Also, moves like Ky's ground H Vapor Thrust, which can be strike invul and airborne simultaneously, will now be able to show both these invuls on the same frame, instead of just one or the other.
+  6) Added a button and a hotkey to clear input history, and a checkbox for clearing it on stage reset in any game mode, and another checkbox for clearing it on stage reset only in training mode.
+  7) Added new checkboxes into Hitboxes section for making your or the opponent fully invulnerable without hiding them or making them incapable of landing attacks of their own.
+  8) Fixed a bug when all framebars would disappear as soon as round end camera motion starts if the round was ended by a hit from I-No's Ultimate Fortissimo.
+  9) Replaced half-colored green frames for Answer's air scroll set with fully colored green frames, as no whiff cancels are actually available.
+  10) Now, projectiles that disappear when their player is hit, if they're still active at the moment their player is hit, will display one more active frame on that frame.
+Previously, they would only show that active frame if they hit someone or something.
+Now they can show it even on whiff.
+This is relevant for Ky j.D, for example.